Notmuch -- The mail indexer

 Notmuch source releases are available as source tar balls.

-Notmuch is packaged for the following distributions:
+Notmuch is packaged for at least the following operating systems and distributions:

 Development and Contributing